brandur/sorg/content/drafts/postgres-atomicity.md

 law: "Any sufficiently advanced technology is indistinguishable from magic."
-Its boundaries are sufficiently opaque that I've been able to safely treat it as a black box, but how it does what it does has been a mystery.
+Its boundaries are sufficiently opaque that I've been able to safely treat it as a black box, but how it does what it does has always been magic to me.

 As anyone who's looked at it can tell you, the Postgres source code can be a little overwhelming.
-Not to be deterred, I emailed my friend Peter Geoghegan asking for a few starting points, and started digging in.
+Not to be deterred, I emailed my Postgres spirit guide [Peter Geoghegan][peter], and asked for a few pointers.
+I started to dig in.

 A few words of warning: Postgres is a moving target under active development.
 The code snippets here are accurate